Losilof39/glDoom/README.md

 * Cleanups for modern types (uintptr_t, intptr_t and MSVC specific functions like (underscore)access etc..)
 * Addition of the score system code from WINDOOM

+## Curren Problems
+1. Key bindings do not behave as they should
+2. Lots of remaining Win32 code that need to be deleted
+3. Sounds fx like Imps' screams or shotgun do not work (for now only MIDI works)

 ### Future
 I am planning for this port, the following (in order or priority)